mhkeller/tk-toolkit/README.md

 In news writing, `TK` is used as a placeholder for facts or sections you don't have yet.
 For example:

 ````
-Mr. Gerald held three titles during his time at the company: TK EXACT TITLES.
+Mrs. Robinson arrived at the office at TK EXACT TIME to speak with the board members.
 ````

 Depending on whom you ask, it either stands for `TO COME` if you like your acronyms phonetic or `TO KNOW` if you don't mind the silent 'K'.

 ### What's that have to do with this?

 This library is a work in progress so it's largely `TO COME`.
 You could also say you can use it `TO KNOW` things since it's a collection of data utilities.
-Or you could say it's a (t)ool(k)it of toolkits: a TK TK.
+Or you could say it's a (T)ool(K)it of toolkits: a TK TK.

 # TODOs